Inkdrop interface is broken up into 3 main sections.

 - on Linux:

-This directory has the following files and folders:
+The config folder has the following files and folders:

 Can you help us improve these docs?